open-pioneer/trails-starter/docs/reference/Package.md

 }
 ```

-An application package may override certain entities defined in its packages.
-Currently this only includes the authority to completely remove the implementation of a service, for example:
+Currently, it only provides the power to completely remove the implementation of a service, for example:

 ```js
 // build.config.mjs